-A couple years ago Chris Robinson was a former Facebook and PayPal art director with no boat-building (nor sailing) experience.
-Then the Tsunami hit Japan (a place where he’d lived and met his wife).
-He happened to be working in a startup incubator at the time with some “very smart people”, including an astronaut, and everyone was sketching ideas for tsunami-proof shelters.
+A couple of years ago, Chris Robinson was a former Facebook and PayPal art director with no boat-building (nor sailing) experience.
+Then the Tsunami hit Japan (where he’d lived and met his wife).
+He happened to be working in a startup incubator at the time with some “very smart people,” including an astronaut, and everyone was sketching ideas for tsunami-proof shelters.

 He’s not a survivalist, but Robinson believes in the power of making things.
-“This is not a desperate attempt to save my family from the dreaded Palo Alto tsunamis that happen every year, but I think it’s a serious problem and I haven’t seen a lot that’s being done about it and I just thought, what a great design challenge to just think it through.
+“This is not a desperate attempt to save my family from the dreaded Palo Alto tsunamis that happen every year, but I think it’s a serious problem, and I haven’t seen a lot that’s being done about it and I just thought, what a great design challenge to just think it through.
 And the best way I know how to think it through is to build it.”